FrodoSynthesis05/RarHunt/README.md

 Troubleshooting
 If you encounter any issues while using RarHunt, consider the following:

-Ensure that the WAMP server is running and properly configured.
-Check the connection settings to the rarbg_db.sqlite database.
+Ensure rarbg_db.sqlite is in the same directory as the application.
 Verify that the Java JDK is installed correctly.
 Make sure the required libraries are included and up to date.
 # License